 Vitress Heat Protect and Vitress Hair Repair Serums – My daughter and I have been using Vitress products to keep our hair smooth and easy to comb for quiet some time now, and believe me, if you have bleached hair, hair serums will save your sanity.
 I use the Heat Protect before I blow-dry or straighten my hair for protection and the Hair repair for daily use for nourishment.
 You can get these from Watson’s for less than 100 bucks each.

 Closing – Let me end this by saying my hair is not white all the time.
+Some days it looks beige.
 I can claim that I get to keep my Queen Daenerys hair for a max of 3-4 days before it starts to turn yellow again especially if I wash it everyday.
 Then I tone it again.
 But because toners leave your hair super dry, I use it just once a week, usually on Saturday or Sunday.

-I’m super happy with it right now!
+I’m super happy with it now!
 Will I change my hair color again in the future?
 Maybe.
-Not Sure.
-I still don’t know because right now, I am loving my hair color.
+Not sure.
+I still don’t know because I am in love with my hair color.